 Candy’s essays and humor have appeared in anthologies and textbooks including Chicken Soup for the Soul, Flash Nonfiction Funny, Lost and Found—Stories from New York, A Beginner’s Guide to Getting Published, among others.

 A Writing Professor at The New School in New York City, Candy leads workshops in creative non-fiction, focusing on personal essays, humor, and memoir.
 Student work has appeared in leading digital and print publications including The New York Times and The Washington Post.

-Candy has taught writing at The Chautauqua Institution, and frequently shares her expertise at writers’ conferenced at the annual ASJA conference and Hunter College.
-Her readings include Generation Women and Mr. Beller’s Neighborhood, and she has been a guest speaker on NPR and Radio Health.
+Candy taught writing at The Chautauqua Institution for 10 summers, and frequently shares her expertise at the annual ASJA conference and Hunter College.
+Her readings include Generation Women and Mr. Beller’s Neighborhood.
+She has been a guest speaker on NPR and Radio Health.

 Born and raised in Brooklyn (before it was hip), she bravely left the borough at the age of 16 for Ohio State University, the first time she traveled west of New Jersey; living in the Midwest illuminated a different world beyond Sheepshead Bay.
 She earned her M.A. at New York University, briefly meeting John Lennon in Washington Square.
 She transformed this experience into a published essay—her essay ideas are often close to home.